Human geography: Nature and scope

 - The concept shows that neither is there a situation of absolute necessity i.e. environmental determinism nor a condition of complete freedom i.e. possibilism.

-- It means the possibilities can be created within the limits which do not damage the environment and there is no free run without accidents.
+- It means the possibilities can be created within limits that do not damage the environment and there is no free run without accidents.

 For example, the free run that the developed economy attempted to take already resulted in the greenhouse effect, ozone layer depletion, global warming, receding of glaciers, and degrading Iceland.